Knowledge Base

 Page Speed Insights uses the latest version of Chrome, which may be different from the version used by the end user and can thus lead to inaccurate results.
 Lighthouse tests are conducted with the same Chrome version as the end user.

 Browsers' methods for measuring performance indicators are evolving with time.
-Chrome changelogs can demonstrate how the definitions of First Contentful Paint, Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift have developed with time.
+Chrome changelogs can demonstrate how the definitions of First Contentful Paint, Largest Contentful Paint, Interaction to Next Paint, and Cumulative Layout Shift have developed with time.

 5. Lighthouse Version